0xferit/potential-eureka/_posts/2017-07-18-Tetromino-Rotation.md

 title:  "Easy Tetromino Rotation"
 date:   14-7-2017
 categories: algorithm programming
-excerpt: By representing a tetromino in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
+excerpt: By representing a tetromino (tetris piece) in the minimum sized matrix it is possible to obtain clockwise and counter-clockwise 90 degrees rotations very easily in two simple steps.
 ---

 {{page.title}}